-- We will raise attainment & progress in KS2 boys' achievement in reading. - We will raise attainment & progress to improve boys' achievement in Writing at the 'Greater Depth' standard. - Continue to raise attainment and improve pupil achievement and ensure a wide curricular and extracurricular experience at Lowbrook for disadvantaged children. - Curriculum Review: The Citizenship and Ethics curriculum has been identified by SLT as a priority area to focus on this academic year.
-Standards in this Domain are excellent, however, the SLT wish to continue to review the subject with a view to consolidating the new Relationships in Education as well as ever-changing research, resources and guidance. - We will enhance the curriculum through the consolidation of 'Philosophy for Children' across the school (Introduced in January 2019). - To ensure that pupils, especially those who are vulnerable receive targeted support through: Catch up funding and targeted planning to ensure quality education minimising the impact of Covid 19. - We strive for outstanding teaching to ensure consistency, driving up attainment, progress and outcomes for learners. - We strive for outstanding remote education which is embedded in the curriculum and can be accessed immediately in the event of pupils isolating. - The Behaviour & Attitudes of pupils is paramount to its success.
+- Ensure there is little to no disparity in the attainment of boys and girls at the end of KS1 and K2. - We will improve attainment in Girls from disadvantaged backgrounds in Writing across KS1 and KS2. - Continue to raise attainment and improve pupil achievement and ensure a wide curricular and extracurricular experience at Lowbrook for disadvantaged children. - We strive for outstanding teaching to ensure consistency, driving up attainment, progress and outcomes for learners. - The Behaviour & Attitudes of pupils is paramount to its success.
 We aim to be recognised as having exemplary behaviour and procedures in place during our impending inspection. - Personal Development & Welfare of pupils is paramount to our success.
-We aim to be recognised as having well-embedded and exemplary procedures in place during our impending inspection. - We will continue to develop outstanding Leadership throughout the Academy. - We will enrich our pupil's curriculum through a diverse and complementary sports participation. - We will further enhance our IT infrastructure to enable the pupils to have access to the best technology and software available for primary schools. - We will continue to develop the grounds, buildings and resources so we can effectively meet the needs of a growing school and technological society.
+We aim to be recognised as having well-embedded and exemplary procedures in place during our impending inspection. - We will continue to develop outstanding Leadership throughout the Academy. - We will enrich our pupil's curriculum through a diverse and complementary sports participation - We will further enhance our IT infrastructure to enable the pupils to have access to the best technology and software available for primary schools - We will continue to develop the grounds, buildings and resources so we can effectively meet the needs of a growing school and technological society.